onap/vnfrqts-requirements/docs/Chapter7.rst

     or content may be summarized statistically over a time interval, or computed as a KPI, with the summary or KPI being delivered.
-  - We expect the reporting frequency to be configurable depending on the virtual network function’s needs for management.
+  - We expect the reporting frequency to be configurable depending on the virtual network functionâ€™s needs for management.
 For example, Service Provider may choose to vary the frequency of collection between normal and trouble-shooting scenarios.
   - Decisions about the frequency of data reporting will affect the